Devon - History

 Francis Frith Collection of Historic Photographs - Devon section.

-Medical Heritage of Great Britain - Devon section (archived copy) - a website that is "produced by the Bath & Wessex Medical History Group, a non-profit making medical history society and is devoted to raising awareness of the history and archaeology of medicine".
+Medical Heritage of Great Britain - Devon section - a website that is "produced by the Bath & Wessex Medical History Group, a non-profit making medical history society and is devoted to raising awareness of the history and archaeology of medicine".

 Historical information, maps, statistics, etc. about Devon from the Vision of Britain website.